Aerobrid/ML-Risk-Github-PR-Bot-App/README.md

 ## Goals

+- Create neat personal PR assistant
-- Receive GitHub webhooks and run risk assessments on PRs.
+- Learn about GitHub webhooks and run risk assessments on PRs.
-- Allow local and containerized development of the backend, frontend, and ML service.
+- Allow local and containerized development of the backend, frontend, and ML service through docker-compose.
-- Include Machine learning models
-- Keep codebase noncluttered
+- Train ML model for Risk Score analysis/prediction
+- Learn about Angular + ASP.NET Core in the process

 ## Exclaimers

-- More information/troubleshooting readme's can be found in frontend, backend, and ml-service folders of app
+- More specific readme's can be found in frontend, backend, and ml-service folders of app
-- Thorough SQL Database connection testruns have not occured currently
-- Dependency conflicts may occur for newer packages (especially for reading through private .pem keys)
+- Dependency conflicts may occur for newer packages
+- LLM configuration through API key has not been thoroughly tested

 ## Repository Layout